paradigmxyz/how-to-raise-the-gas-limit/README.md

 **On chain** data was collected using [cryo](https://github.com/paradigmxyz/cryo)

 Collected cryo datasets:
-- blocks
+- `blocks`
-- contracts
+- `contracts`
-- logs
+- `logs`
-- state diffs
+- `state_diffs`

-**Node client** data was collected from the documentation and user reports from each node client.
-These numbers are compiled into [this spreadsheet]().
+**Node client** data was gathered from 1) node client documentation and 2) user reports.
+These numbers are compiled into [this spreadsheet](https://docs.google.com/spreadsheets/d/1NxyLBqPX6JVMqGqb-kVcWCN0bm8eXmxZmvrKqAS6Xw4/edit#gid=0).

 ### Data processing

-State growth computed using the state diffs dataset as the number of storage slots changing from a zero value to a non-zero value, minus the number of storage slots changing from a non-zero value to a zero value.
+State growth was computed using the `state_diffs` dataset.
+State growth was defined as the number of storage slots changing from a zero value to a non-zero value, minus the number of storage slots changing from a non-zero value to a zero value.
 - For **Figure 2**, state growth is computed for each contract and then summed for each hierarchical category.
 - For **Figure 3**, state growth is computed for each contract category for each month of Ethereum's history.